Coskon/coskmusicbot/README.md

     ```
 - **(Optional)** Run `gradio_ui.bat` to initialize the user interface to modify some options and parameters, or change them in `PARAMETERS.txt`.

+### Guide for cloud services
+If you don't want to have your computer running the bot or you want/need for it to be always active, you may need to use a cloud service.
+I found "Replit" as a free alternative, so i'll use that as the base, but following the general guide should work.
+- Go to your chosen service and create a project.
+For Replit, select the "python discord bot" template.
+- Upload the files; `bot.py` (you may rename it to `main.py` if necessary, as it is the case for Replit), `lang.py` in the folder `lang`, `extras.py`, `utilidades.py` and optionally other files.
+- Set the secrets/enviroment variables (recommended for security reasons): `DISCORD_APP_KEY`, optionally; `TENOR_API_KEY`, `OPENAI_KEY`, `GENIUS_ACCESS_TOKEN`, `SPOTIFY_ID`, `SPOTIFY_SECRET`.
+Alternatively, you may set them in the `API_KEYS.txt` file, however this is not recommended, given that is a public site (specially in Replit, where the code is public for the free plan), using enviroment variables is better (and often easier) in this case.
+- If you used enviroment variables, change `USE_PRIVATE_TOKENS` to `True` in both `bot.py` and `utilidades.py` (you can find it normally with Ctrl+F or with some search function your platform probably has).
+- Before running the main file, find a way to run `lang.py`.
+In Replit, you can go to the "Shell" section, and run `python lang/lang.py`.
+This is only needed once for each time `lang.py` is changed.
+- **Important:** Make sure your platform has FFMPEG and OPUS support.
+In Replit, you have to go to `replit.nix` (it's a hidden file), and add `pkgs.libopus` to  `deps = [ ... ]`.
+- If the program doesn't automatically install/import the required packages, you may add the `requirements.txt` file and run `pip install -r requirements.txt` in the shell.
+- Done!
+For Replit, you can just press "Run" (make sure `bot.py` is renamed to `main.py`) to run your bot.

-### Important
+## Important
 - The first time playing a song, you might be prompted to login with a youtube account, just follow the instructions in the console.
 If you don't want to do that (which might block age restricted videos from being played), open the code and change the parameter `USE_LOGIN` to `False`.
 - Because of a problem with the library `pytube`, even if you login you will not be able to play age restricted videos.
-To fix this, go to `venv/Lib/site-packages/pytube`, open to edit `innertube.py` and in line 223, change `client='ANDROID_MUSIC'` into `client='ANDROID_CREATOR'`.
+To fix this, go to `venv/Lib/site-packages/pytube`, open to edit `innertube.py` and in line 223, change `client='ANDROID_MUSIC'` into `client='ANDROID_CREATOR'`. (if you're using a cloud service, the path to the package might be a little different, try searching for a way to access "site-packages")
 - This script was only tested on WINDOWS, it might not work on other OS.
 - If you were to delete all prefixes and don't want to mess with the .json files to add them back, simply use "DEF_PREFIX" as the prefix and call the `options default` or `add_prefix [prefix]` commands.